eclipse/xtext/xtext-website/documentation/20_emf_integration.md

 ## Model, Ecore Model, and Ecore {#model-metamodel}

 Xtext uses EMF models as the in-memory representation of any parsed text files.
-This in-memory object graph is called the **Abstract Syntax Tree** (AST).
-Depending on the community this concepts is also called **document object graph (DOM)**, **semantic model**, or simply **model**.
-We use **model** and **AST** interchangeably.
+This in-memory object graph is called the *abstract syntax tree* (AST).
+Depending on the community this concepts is also called *document object graph (DOM)*, *semantic model*, or simply *model*.
+We use *model* and *AST* interchangeably.
 Given the example model from the [tutorial](01_domainmodelwalkthrough.html), the AST looks similar to this

 ![Sample AST](images/ast.png)

-The **AST** should contain the essence of your textual models.
+The *AST* should contain the essence of your textual models.
 It abstracts over syntactical information.
 It is used by later processing steps, such as validation, compilation or interpretation.
-In EMF a model is made up of instances of **EObjects** which are connected and an [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java) is an instance of an [EClass]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EClass.java).
-A set of **EClasses** if contained in a so called [EPackage]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EPackage.java), which are both concepts of **Ecore** In Xtext, meta models are either inferred from the grammar or predefined by the user (see the section on [package declarations](13_grammarlanguage.html#package-declarations) for details).
+In EMF a model is made up of instances of *EObjects* which are connected and an [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java) is an instance of an [EClass]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EClass.java).
+A set of *EClasses* if contained in a so called [EPackage]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EPackage.java), which are both concepts of *Ecore* In Xtext, meta models are either inferred from the grammar or predefined by the user (see the section on [package declarations](13_grammarlanguage.html#package-declarations) for details).
 The next diagram shows the meta model of our example:

 ![Sample meta model](images/metamodel.png)

-The language in which the meta model is defined is called **Ecore**.
+The language in which the meta model is defined is called *Ecore*.
 In other words, the meta model is the Ecore model of your language.
 Ecore is an essential part of EMF.
 Your models instantiate the meta model, and your meta model instantiates Ecore.
 To put an end to this recursion, Ecore is defined in itself (an instance of itself).

-The meta model defines the types of the semantic nodes as Ecore **EClasses**.
-EClasses are shown as boxes in the meta mode diagram, so in our example, **Model**, **Type**, **SimpleType**, **Entity**, and **Property** are EClasses.
+The meta model defines the types of the semantic nodes as Ecore *EClasses*.
+EClasses are shown as boxes in the meta mode diagram, so in our example, *Model*, *Type*, *SimpleType*, *Entity*, and *Property* are EClasses.
 An EClass can inherit from other EClasses.
 Multiple inheritance is allowed in Ecore, but of course cycles are forbidden.

-EClasses can have **EAttributes** for their simple properties.
+EClasses can have *EAttributes* for their simple properties.
 These are shown inside the EClasses nodes.
-The example contains two EAttributes **name** and one EAttribute **isMulti**.
-The domain of values for an EAttribute is defined by its **EDataType**.
-Ecore ships with some predefined **EDataTypes**, which essentially refer to Java primitive types and other immutable classes like [String]().
-To make a distinction from the Java types, the **EDataTypes** are prefixed with an **E**.
-In our example, that is **EString** and **EBoolean**.
+The example contains two EAttributes *name* and one EAttribute *isMulti*.
+The domain of values for an EAttribute is defined by its *EDataType*.
+Ecore ships with some predefined *EDataTypes*, which essentially refer to Java primitive types and other immutable classes like [String]().
+To make a distinction from the Java types, the *EDataTypes* are prefixed with an *E*.
+In our example, that is *EString* and *EBoolean*.

-In contrast to EAttributes, **EReferences** point to other EClasses.
-The **containment** flag indicates whether an EReference is a **containment reference** or a **cross-reference**.
+In contrast to EAttributes, *EReferences* point to other EClasses.
+The *containment* flag indicates whether an EReference is a *containment reference* or a *cross-reference*.
 In the diagram, references are edges and containment references are marked with a diamond.
 At the model level, each element can have at most one container, i.e. another element referring to it with a containment reference.
 This infers a tree structure to the models, as can be seen in the sample model diagram.
-On the other hand, **cross-references** refer to elements that can be contained anywhere else.
-In the example, **elements** and **properties** are containment references, while **type** and **extends** are cross-references.
+On the other hand, *cross-references* refer to elements that can be contained anywhere else.
+In the example, *elements* and *properties* are containment references, while *type* and *extends* are cross-references.
 For reasons of readability, we skipped the cross-references in the sample model diagram.
 Note that in contrast to other parser generators, Xtext creates ASTs with linked cross-references.

 Other than associations in UML, EReferences in Ecore are always owned by one EClass and only navigable in the direction form the owner to the type.
-Bi-directional associations must be modeled as two references, being **eOpposite** of each other and owned by either end of the associations.
+Bi-directional associations must be modeled as two references, being *eOpposite* of each other and owned by either end of the associations.

-The superclass of EAttributes and EReferences is **EStructuralFeature** and allows to define a name and a cardinality by setting **lowerBound** and **upperBound**.
+The superclass of EAttributes and EReferences is *EStructuralFeature* and allows to define a name and a cardinality by setting *lowerBound* and *upperBound*.
 Setting the latter to -1 means 'unbounded'.

-The common super type of EDataType and EClass is **EClassifier**.
+The common super type of EDataType and EClass is *EClassifier*.
 An [EPackage]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EPackage.java) acts as a namespace and container of EClassifiers.

 We have summarized these most relevant concepts of Ecore in the following diagram: